benjaminramey/benjaminramey.github.io/_posts/2016-02-25-you-cant-subscribe-to-ievent-with-nservicebus.markdown

    }
 }
 ```

+## My Partial Success
+The reason I had partial success was because I was also *explicitly* handling
+other events in the same endpoint on a special saga I had setup.
+So, when
+the endpoint started up, it would subscribe to these events.
+At first, I only
+wanted to send notifications for these events anyway, so it all seemed to be
+working.
+My special `IEvent` would work because the `Saga` subscribed this same
+endpoint to those few events explicitly.

 ## My Full Failure
 I realized I had only partially succeeded when I started wanting to send notifications